Aider-AI/aider/README.md

 ## Usage

-Run the Aider tool by executing the following command:
+Run the aider tool by executing the following command:

 ```
 aider <file1> <file2> ...
 ```

 Replace `<file1>`, `<file2>`, etc., with the paths to the source code files you want to work on.
+These files will be added to the chat session.

+You can also just launch `aider` anywhere in a git repo without naming files on the command line.
+It will discover all the files in the repo.
+You can then add and remove individual files in the chat session with the `/add` and `/drop` chat commands described below.

 You can also use additional command-line options to customize the behavior of the tool.
 The following options are available, along with their corresponding environment variable overrides: